-Chapter 7.
-Alternatives for River Management presents the five alternatives (no action plus four action alternatives) currently under consideration in the Tuolumne River Plan/Draft EIS.
+Chapter 8.
+Alternatives for River Management presents the five alternatives (no action plus four action alternatives) currently under consideration in the Final Tuolumne River Plan/EIS.
 The differences among the alternatives revolve primarily around possible differences in visitor use and user capacity.
 Most of the actions needed to protect and enhance river values are common to all the action alternatives, although some differences exist and are described in this chapter.

-Chapter 8.
-Affected Environment and Environmental Consequences identifies and describes the natural and sociocultural resources and values that could be affected by the alternatives presented in chapter 7, and evaluates and compares the potential effects of the alternatives.
+Chapter 9.
+Affected Environment and Environmental Consequences identifies and describes the natural and sociocultural resources and values that could be affected by the alternatives presented in chapter 8, and evaluates and compares the potential effects of the alternatives.
 This chapter looks comprehensively at the components of the human environment that might be affected by the plan and assesses how they might be affected by actions intended to protect and enhance river values.

-Chapter 9.
-Consultation and Coordination summarizes all consultation and coordination efforts undertaken for the Tuolumne River Plan/Draft EIS to date.
+Chapter 10.
+Consultation and Coordination summarizes all consultation and coordination efforts undertaken for the Final Tuolumne River Plan/EIS to date.
 It outlines the project scoping history and the much broader public involvement history that extended through every step of the development of the plan alternatives.
-It describes specific consultations with the culturally associated American Indian tribes and the federal, state, and local agencies having jurisdiction or particular interests in the Tuolumne River corridor.
-This chapter also includes a list of the agencies, organizations, and businesses that received the Tuolumne River Plan/Draft EIS.
+It describes specific consultations with the culturally associated American Indian tribes and the federal, state, and local agencies having jurisdiction or particular interests in the Tuolumne River corridor, and summarizes the comments received on the draft plan and EIS.